eXpOSNitc/expos-docs/docs/virtual-machine-spec.md

 ### Virtual Machine Organisation

-The XSM virtual machine model defines the machine model provided by XSM to a program running in <b>user mode</b>.
-This model comprises of a restricted subset of the machine registers, a restricted instruction set and a restricted memory address space (called the <b>virtual/logical address space</b>).
+The XSM virtual machine model defines the machine model provided by XSM to a program running in **user mode**.
+This model comprises of a restricted subset of the machine registers, a restricted instruction set and a restricted memory address space (called the **virtual/logical address space**).

 #### Registers